In a previous post, Want to Reach Your Goals? Here’s

 - How will achieving this goal change my life?

 - What do I want to learn?

 - Is this how do I want to spend my time?

 - Does the goal align with my values?

-Or maybe, you find that your goal is right for you, but after thinking about these questions your Why’s change.
+Or maybe, you find that you set a goal and it’s right for you, but after thinking about these questions your Why’s change.
 That’s totally fine too.
 That’s what erasers are for.
-Or, print a new one and start over.
+Or, print a new Remember Why You Started worksheet and start over.
 It’s important that you really think about this so that you have strong reasons Why you want this and Why you believe in your goal.

 Once you feel that your goal is right for you and your WHY’s are right for you, then you have even more evidence that you should continue striving for your goal.
 Make sure to hang it up or post it somewhere where you will see it EVERY DAY.
 You may even want to take a picture of it and use it as your phone’s screensaver.
 Whatever works best for you.

 I want to share a couple of personal examples of this process.
 A goal (or resolution in this case) that I had was to follow a Ketogenic diet.
 A ketogenic diet (or keto diet, for short) is a low-carb, high-fat diet that has been shown to have many health benefits.
 I did all the research, of course, and followed a keto diet strictly for 6 months.
 I even started my own keto food business because I was convinced of its benefits.

 My Why’s for sticking with the resolution of following this diet were (1) to lose weight; (2) to increase my energy; and (3) to increase mental clarity.